serenadeai/intellij/README.md

    ![](readme/modules.png)
 1. `ktlint -F "**/*.kt*"` should find and fix any lint issues.
-1. Once the project is opened, there should be a panel for running Gradle tasks, and
+1. Once the project is opened, there should be a panel for [running Gradle tasks](https://plugins.jetbrains.com/docs/intellij/gradle-prerequisites.html#executing-the-plugin), and use `buildPlugin` and `runIde` for testing.

 ## Manual build